MrKrasucki/best-hacker-stories/README.md

 Given the time I could work on multiple aspects of the application.
 I could:
 - refactor HackerNewsStore using System.Reactive library as a Subject
-- add more Unit Tests and Integrations Tests
+- add more Unit, Integration and Contract Tests
 - try and use Firebase libraries.
 Hacker News API documentation says that I could listen to changes instead of polling data
 - add a rate limiter so the API is not DDoS-ed
 - add a health check for seeing how many times feeder executed